Sacsayhuamán

 Time Needed

-For the main area, 60 to 120 minutes is possible.
-A more realistic and pleasant duration is 1.5 to 2.5 hours, especially with a guide, photo breaks, and a slower pace due to the altitude.
+For the main area, 60 to 120 minutes are possible.
+A more realistic and pleasant duration is 1.5 to 2.5 hours, especially with a guide, photo stops, and a slower pace due to the altitude.

 Note on Altitude

-The official altitude of 3,700 meters is significantly higher than Cusco city.
-If you have just arrived, you should walk slowly, drink enough water, and avoid prolonged stairs or rapid ascents.
+The official altitude of 3,700 meters is significantly above Cusco city.
+If you have just arrived, you should walk slowly, drink enough water, and avoid long stairs or fast ascents.

 Tickets and Prices